MicrosoftDocs/dataexplorer-docs/data-explorer/use-event-grid-connection.md

     blob.UploadFromFile(localFileName);
     ```

-1. Confirm success of the upload by listing the blobs in you container.
+1. Confirm success of the upload by listing the blobs in your container.

     ```csharp
     var blobs = container.ListBlobs();